fixate/gulp-react-pug-webpack-hmr/README.md

-# Boilerplate For Projects With Gulp, React, Pug, Webpack, BrowserSync, and HMR
+# Boilerplate For Projects With Gulp, React, Redux, Pug, Webpack, BrowserSync, and HMR

-Quickly set up projects where you need React, and Webpack, and want to benefit from Gulp automation, BrowserSync reloading, and Pug templates.
+Quickly set up projects where you need React, Redux, and Webpack, and want to benefit from Gulp automation, BrowserSync reloading, and Pug templates.

 Tasks are managed in `gulp/tasks`.